thesysdev/examples/c1-artifact-presentation/README.md

 # Presentation Assistant

 A minimal Next.js app that streams presentation content from OpenAI.
 The `/api/ask` route accepts a `prompt` and optional prior `presentation`, and streams back appended content.
-The homepage provides a professional UI with an input and a `<pre>` viewer.
+The homepage provides a professional UI with an input and a `C1Component` viewer.

 ## Setup